KSP-CKAN/CKAN/Spec.md

-The first defined keyword listed in the tag field which matches one of a predefined set of 'standard' tags should be considered the most important and used to populate a sortable column, though it is intended that all included tags will be indexed and searchable.
+The first defined keyword listed in the tag field which matches one of a predefined set of 'standard' tags should be considered the most important and used to populate a sortable column in online indices, though it is intended that all included tags will be indexed and searchable.

 ### Relationships